omark101/nutriants_intake_calculator/README.md

-# Checkup: Health and Wellness Application
+# Nutriants_intake_calculator: Health and Wellness Application

 **Checkup** is a desktop application designed to help users monitor their nutritional intake and activity levels.
 Built with **Python** and **Tkinter**, it leverages the `customtkinter` library for a modern user interface and integrates with a **Microsoft Access database** to manage user data and provide personalized health recommendations.